 The fortified church of Prejmer is one of the most beautiful fortified churches in Romania.
 It is located in the department of Brasov, a few minutes from the capital.
 This is on the list of UNESCO heritage, and for good reason: its particular style, its almost perfect state of preservation, its glory, its power … all forms its impressive character.

-I have been with Oana in February 2016 on our way to Hadar Chalet.
+I have been in February 2016 on my way to Hadar Chalet.
 The entrance fee is 10 lei (€ 3).
 The church is composed of two chambers separated by thick walls and closed strong narrow passages.
 It has never been conquered and we understand why.

 The fortification will come later; the walls are of almost 3 meters thick and 12 m high, it’s huge!
 These walls are flanked by loopholes and battlements and two bastions added to the church wall.

 In these fortifications there are the bedrooms of each peasant, numbered to find them among all families.
 There are almost 275, joined by still solid wooden scaffolding.

 A visit is a pleasure 🙂 Many small passages, small rooms to discover.
 The fortified church of Prejmer is encircled by a peaceful garden where a few trees are present.